mintedreward/heartmail/README.md

 - [ ] Deploy to production
 - [ ] Profile page
 - [ ] Protocol: extension to paymail profile

+Later:
+- [ ] Dark mode
+- [ ] New accounts should have anonymous name if not the first account

 ## Redirects: www and HTTPS